BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **GALADRIEL, LADY OF LIGHT 130 POINTS**

-**ELF, LÓRIEN, INFANTRY, HERO — HERO OF VALOUR**
+**ELF, LÃ“RIEN, INFANTRY, HERO â€” HERO OF VALOUR**

 *Amongst the eldest and most powerful of her kind, Galadriel is a part of the White Council that ventures to Dol Guldur to save Gandalf from the Necromancer.
-Galadriel cares for Gandalf deeply, so much so that she will not allow harm to come to him — a fact that the Keeper of the Dungeons finds out first-hand.
-Able to banish the Nazgûl through force of will and bearing the Light of Eärendil, Galadriel confronts Sauron, threatening to destroy him if he does not return to the void from whence he came.*
+Galadriel cares for Gandalf deeply, so much so that she will not allow harm to come to him â€” a fact that the Keeper of the Dungeons finds out first-hand.
+Able to banish the NazgÃ»l through force of will and bearing the Light of EÃ¤rendil, Galadriel confronts Sauron, threatening to destroy him if he does not return to the void from whence he came.*

 MWF